arduino/docs-content/content/hardware/02.hero/boards/uno-q/tutorials/02.single-board-computer/content.md

 ![SBC everyday usage](assets/usage.gif)

-## Expand your Single-Board Computer
+## Expand Your Single-Board Computer

 You can add more functionalities to your UNO Q single-board computer by adding extra peripherals connected to your USB-C hub, for example: